EmilHvitfeldt/smltar/docs/02_tokenization.md

 ### Allow for hyphenated words

 In our examples so far, we have noticed that the string "fir-tree" is typically split into two tokens.
 Let's explore two different approaches for how to handle this hyphenated word as one token.
-First, let's split on white space; this is a decent way to identify words in English and some other languages, and it does not split hyphenated words as the hyphen character isn't considered a white-space.
-Second, let's find a regex to match words with a hyphen and extract those.
+First, let's split on white space; this is a decent way to identify words in English and some other languages, and it does not split hyphenated words as the hyphen character isn't considered a white-space. \index{regex}Second, let's find a regex to match words with a hyphen and extract those.

 Splitting by white-space is not too difficult because we can use character classes, as shown in Table \@ref(tab:characterclasses).
 We will use the white space character class `[:space:]` to split our sentence.